lightbend-labs/scala-logging/README.md

 Scala Logging is a **convenient** and **performant** logging library wrapping [SLF4J](http://www.slf4j.org).

-It's convenient, because you can simply call log methods without checking whether the respective log level is enabled:
+It's convenient, because you can simply call log methods, *without* checking whether the respective log level is enabled:

 ```scala
 logger.debug(s"Some $expensive message!")
 ```

-It's performant, because thanks to Scala macros the *check-enabled-idiom* is applied, just like writing this more involved code:
+It's performant, because thanks to Scala macros the *check-enabled-idiom* is applied and the following code is generated:

 ```scala
 if (logger.isDebugEnabled) logger.debug(s"Some $expensive message!")